olinml2024/olinml2024.github.io/assignments/assignment05/assignment05.markdown

  t --> id3
 ```

-This flow chart represents how data moves from its inputs (in this case $x$ and $y$) to its outputs (in this case $f$).
+This diagram represents how data moves from the inputs of a function (in this case $x$ and $y$) to its output (in this case $f$).
 If we were to take a chart like this and figure out how to evaluate a function given some inputs, you'd have to make sure you always evaluate the inputs to a block before you try to evaluate the block itself.
 For instance, I wouldn't be able to evaluate the block $f = f(x,y)$ until I've evaluated the blocks $x = x(t)$ and $y=y(t)$.
 To evaluate a block, you can imagine that the output of a block flows along the arrow into the downstream block, which then processes that input further until it arrives at the output.

 Let's say we want to calculate $\frac{\partial f}{\partial t}$.
 We've learned about the chain rule for single variable functions, but this case is a bit different.
-It turns out that in this case, we can compute the partial derivative we seek in the following way.
+It turns out that, in this case, we can compute the partial derivative we seek in the following way.

 \begin{align}
 \frac{\partial f}{\partial t} &= \frac{\partial f}{\partial x} \frac{\partial x}{\partial t} +  \frac{\partial f}{\partial y} \frac{\partial y}{\partial t}